Last Updated on: 19th September 2021, 06:26 pm

 Can’t read now?
 Pin for later!

-To get to the Great Smoky Mountains National Park, you’ll need a car or a tour bus company.
-The easiest way to get around, by far, is with your own car.
+To get to the Great Smoky Mountains National Park, you’ll need a car or a tour company.
+The easiest way to get around, by far, is with your own car (or a rental car).
 You’ll have the freedom to go to the sites you want to see when you want to see them.

 Are you ready to get started with your incredible day trip to the Great Smoky Mountains?
 Let’s get to it!